HomePlaysHamlet → Famous Quotes

 Analysis

-The final line, "But break, my heart; for I must hold my tongue," is the speech's tragic pivot.
-Having just spoken one of the most unguarded monologues in English literature, Hamlet turns immediately to the problem of concealment.
-Whatever has been released in private must now be re-hidden.
-This is the condition under which the rest of the play unfolds: a consciousness at breaking point, forced back into silence by the surveillance of the court.
+The syntax enacts a mind that cannot switch off.
+“Let me not think on't” — but he does; “Must I remember?” — asked as if he could stop.
+The closing line, “But break, my heart; for I must hold my tongue,” is the tragic pivot: having spoken one of the most unguarded monologues in English, Hamlet must immediately re-hide it.
+That is the condition the rest of the play unfolds under — a consciousness at breaking point, forced back into silence by the watching court.

-To thine own self be true Act 1, Scene 3 · Spoken by Polonius
+To thine own self be true Act 1, Scene 3 · Polonius

 This above all: to thine ownself be true,